 Matt Baltzer, Product Director at Experian Health, says:

-“Many collections tools claim to use artifical intelligence when they’re really using basic automations based on incomplete data.
+“Many collections tools claim to use artificial intelligence when they’re really using basic automations based on incomplete data.
 Since the quality of the output is only as good as the data that’s put in, the insights generated by these tools will be severely limited.”

 To solve the collections workflow challenge, providers need an end-to-end strategy that integrates multiple high quality data sources, intelligent analytics and a responsive platform that learns and adapts in order to prioritize patients and communicate with them in a way that makes collections easier.